r2rstep/platformEdu/README.md

 to paginate the results,
 * As a user I want to have an API endpoint for querying lectures by author's name,
-* As a content provider I don't want users to see my lectures if they've been rated lower than a system-wide average,
+* As a content provider I don't want users to see my lectures if they've been rated lower than a system-wide average (it's done to the point that it's tested in UT with date loaded in DB;
+endpoints for adding reviews with ratings are missing),
 * As a code reviewer I want to have an easy way of spinning up the project and running test requests against the provided API endpoints.